noble-assets/orbiter/docs/architecture.md

 - Specific `Controllers` for actions and protocols.
 - `Routers` for the controllers.

-The following sections contains a detailed overview of the core elements and their relations.
+The following sections contain a detailed overview of the core elements and their relations.

 ### Keeper